axd1967/free42s/README.md

 This is my own README for the [Free42 project](http://thomasokken.com/free42).
 Please see also the original [README](README).

-Recently I discovered that an HP42S clone might surface from SwissMicros, and I contacted the [Free42S forum](https://groups.google.com/forum/#!forum/free42discuss) to see if there was any willingness to further open source this project.
+Recently I discovered that an HP42S clone might surface from SwissMicros, and I contacted the (currently deactivated) [Free42S forum](https://groups.google.com/forum/#!forum/free42discuss) to see if there was any willingness to further open source this project.

 One might wonder what the relation is between those two projects: it's all about **preservation**.